JMariadlcs/nft-marketplace-frontend-moralis/README.md

 Refresh Moralis Database and **SUCCESS, EVENTS ADDED** ✅.

 -> Now you can exeucte scripts for example [mint-and-list](https://github.com/JMariadlcs/nft-marketplace-backend/blob/main/scripts/mint-and-list.js) and check if database listen for the events emited.

+**🚨SUPER IMPORTANT**: everytime you stop and start again you local hardhat node you must RESET LOCAL CHAIN for it to continue listening events correctly.